-Opposition forces take Syria’s Daraa, Astana-track meeting to be held
+Opposition forces take Syria’s Daraa as Astana meeting set to be held

 Daraa, known as the ‘cradle of the revolution’ is fourth city al-Assad loses in a single week.